Duration: 5 weeks, 1/2 modules/week (3h lecture + 3h seminar per module / 30 hours total)

 The great dilemma that both developed and developing countries face in reorienting their patterns of growth towards of a more harmonious interaction between human beings and nature is accentuated by the uneven stages of their current developments.
 If all individuals and communities across the globe would consume natural resources at the pace of developed countries this would lead to a faster annihilation of the ecosystems while adding on the already unsustainable demands on the biosphere.
 Although development is a legitimate ambition of less developed countries, this should be pursued within a new green framework where growth doesn’t happen at the disadvantage of the environment.
 This shift requires interventions that are both political, financial and cultural.

 The module introduces students to a sustainable mind setting.
 It starts from the study of the planet boundaries in order to understand the border of the analysis and link them to the built environment.

 - 1. Planet Boundaries and Fundamental Principles

-- 3. Healthy Buildings
+- 4. Healthy Buildings

-- 4. Business Case for Environmentally Friendly and Healthy Building
+- 5. Business Case for Environmentally Friendly and Healthy Building

-- Final Review
+- Final Site Visit

-1 Unit - Planet Boundaries (10 am-1pm)
+1 Unit - Planet Boundaries

 The unit provides an overview of the Planet Boundary and the connection between them and the built environment.

 Students will work to shift their mind setting to a more sustainable one, reflecting on the Herman Daly’s Rules and system’s thinking approach.
 They will apply the model in different scenarios , economic, social and environmental.
 Connection with the SDG and ESG reporting are part of the contents.